datalakehouse/dlh-stripe-analytics-dbt/README.md

 Configuration
 -------------

-By default, this package uses `DEVELOPER_SANDBOX` as the source database and `DEMO_STRIPE_NEW` as source_schema.
-If this is not the where your salesforce data is, change ther below [variables](https://docs.getdbt.com/docs/using-variables) configuration on your `dbt_project.yml`:
+By default, this package uses `DEVELOPER_SANDBOX` as the source database name and `DEMO_STRIPE_NEW` as schema name.
+If this is not the where your salesforce data is, add the below [variables](https://docs.getdbt.com/docs/using-variables) to your `dbt_project.yml`:

 ```yaml